pvcraven/advancedgamedesign/source/assignments/3d_game_development/index.rst

   * Get this started by creating a section in your readme to hold this info.

+* Figure out how you want to stay in contact.
+Exchange info.
+(E-mail, slack, discord, etc.)
 * Brainstorm Ideas

   * Theme?